a-ast/akeneo-data-loader/README.md

 ## Use cases

 * Load YAML fixtures for testing, local development or performance benchmarking.
-* Import from external systems (legacy PIM or regular data providers).
+* Import product data from external systems (legacy PIM or regular data providers).

 ## Features